Did you know there are houseplants out there that would love to be in your bathroom? Not to spy, but…

-Corn plants look a bit like a tree of canes with sword-shaped leaves growing out of the top.
+Looking a bit like a tree of canes, the corn plant has sword-shaped leaves growing out of the top.
 Your new plant might lose some of its lower leaves right after you bring it home.
 It’s going through shock after moving.
-This is normal and the plant will start growing new leaves once it gets acclimated.
+This is a normal stage.
+The plant will start growing new leaves once it gets acclimated.

 You can find Corn Dracaena plants at Amazon.

 The Cyclamen that are sold for indoor plantings are tropical plants and will thrive in cool, humid environments.
 They will love being one of your bathroom plants.